 Like other transportation projects, operation of the HSR Build Alternative has the potential to release a small amount of hazardous materials during accident conditions.
-HMW-IAMF#10 includes procedures to reduce the potential for hazardous substances releases through preparation and implementation of hazardous materials monitoring, reporting, and spill prevention plans.
-In additional, GEO-IAMF#5 would require the Authority to prepare and deploy an Emergency Response Procedure Plan in conformance with Federal, State, and local regulations in the unlikely event of a major hazardous materials release close to or in the vicinity of the project.
-Through adherence to HMW-IAMF#10, GEO-IAMF#5, and compliance with applicable regulatory requirements, the potential release of hazardous materials during operation and maintenance of the HSR Build Alternative would not create substantial hazards to the public or the environment, and impacts would be less than significant under CEQA.
+HMW-IAMF#10 includes procedures to reduce the potential for hazardous substances releases through preparation and implementation of hazardous materials monitoring and spill prevention plans.
+Through adherence to HMW-IAMF#10 and compliance with applicable regulatory requirements, the potential release of hazardous materials during operation and maintenance of the HSR Build Alternative would not create substantial hazards to the public or the environment, and impacts would be less than significant under CEQA.
 Therefore, CEQA does not require any mitigation.